vhive-serverless/vSwarm/tools/trace-plotter/README.md

 This tool is a simple way to view the latency distribution, analyze the percentile of each trace latency, and connect each trace to the Zipkin UI for in-depth trace analysis.

 ![graph](./images/img.png)

+e2e traces show the latency of each root trace.
+The system traces show the latency of the system by subtracting the last trace latency from the root latency.
 ## Zipkin Setup Instructions
-**We use Elasticsearch as a backend for Zipkin as Elasticsearch allows to store and load all traces sent to Zipkin.**
+We use Elasticsearch as a backend for Zipkin as Elasticsearch allows to store and load all traces sent to Zipkin.

-Following instructions setup zipkin with an elasticsearch database on a k8s cluster.
+Following the instructions below, we set up zipkin with an Elasticsearch database on a k8s cluster.

 ### Install Helm